Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Mix cake mix according to directions,using food coloring and cherry juice for liquid, adding water or milk to get proper amount.
 Add chopped cherries to batter.

 Divide batter, half in square pan and half in round pan and bake as directed.
 Cool before decorating.

 When cake is ready to ice, cut the round layer in half, and place one half against one side of the square layer, and the other half against the adjoining side of the square, forming a heart.
 I usually place my cake on a square cardboard which has been covered with aluminum foil.

 Frost with white frosting.

 Cut the remaining cherries not all the way through in the shape of a plus sign.
 They will open like a four leaf clover.
-Put these evenly spaced around the cake about a half inch from the edge.

 Using the tube of red icing, write your message inside the cherry border.

 You can also cut white paper doilies in half and place them under the edges of the cake if you want to.